8 Strength of Character

 1. LIFELONG LEARNER AND CRITICAL THINKER

  Strives to acquire the knowledge that characterizes an educated person.
-Pharmacy assistant online courses are suitable for this.
+Plata Card are suitable for this.

  Approaches learning as a lifelong process